-Lots of us come to mature online dating with deep frustrations about our dating experiences in the past, but you need to leave those are the door.
+Lots of us come to over 60 dating with deep frustrations about our dating experiences in the past, but you need to leave those are the door.
 Imagine speaking to somebody at a bar and their first 15 minutes spent talking to you was about how nobody ever talks to them, how they’ve gone out with some right idiots and that they usually hate dating.
 That’d put you off, wouldn’t it?
 Well then, don’t make your online dating profile sound like that.
 Be positive, optimistic and friendly.
 You catch more flies with honey, as they say.

 Don’t be afraid to ask for help